 The standard mode of operation is typically to wire your IP phone into the network lighting things up with wired Ethernet and PoE.
-In the case of the 8861 and the 8865 you have the option to disconnect the PoE, power up with a 48 volt power brick and take to the Wi-Fi air waves.
+In the case of the 8861 and the 8865 phones you have the option to disconnect the PoE, power up with a 48-volt power brick and take to the Wi-Fi air waves.
 You can configure the wireless settings manually from the Admin Settings section of the phone or from Cisco Unified Communications Manager (CUCM).
 The manual configuration option is great for a quick configuration but it doesn’t scale well and frankly is not something users can handle on their own should the need arise.
 The best option is to fall back to CUCM and configure it there.

 To preconfigure the wireless settings you will need to create a Wireless Profile and a Wireless Profile Group.
 These two options are under the same menu in CUCM.
 Navigate to Device->Device Settings->Wireless LAN Profile or Device->Device Settings->Wireless LAN Profile Group respectively.

 You will need to create the Profile first.
 These are the variables need to connect specifically.
 SSID, Pre Shared Key (PSK), authentication type, etc are found in the configuration item.
 You can see some of the options enumerated below.

 Next, you need to add this newly created profile to a Profile Group.
 More than one profile can be added to a Profile Group as the Group idea would suggest.
 You can see the previously created Profile shown in the Profile Group configuration below.